go.to/ 1983 1984 1986 1987 1988 1989 1992 1993 1995 1999 2000 2004 2008

 I Love ABBA

-The compilation album "I Love ABBA" was the first in the "I love..." series and it was released at the end of October by Polystar in West Germany, Austria and Switzerland.
+The compilation album "I Love ABBA" was the first in the "I love..."- series and it was released at the beginning of October by Polystar in West Germany, Austria and Switzerland.
 The LP/MC contained 16 songs - 14 performed by ABBA and 2 performed by respective Agnetha and Frida solo.
 The track listing featured both ABBA hits and several songs which never had been released on singles as for example "Andante Andante", "Move On" and "Arrival".
-Agnetha's "The Heat Is On" was extended with 4 seconds and Frida's latest hit by that time "To Turn the Stone" was remixed down to 3.24.
-The album entered the chart in Switzerland on 6 November 1983 where it stayed for 3 weeks reaching #14.
-In Austria the LP reached #5 and stayed on the chart 4 weeks.
+Agnetha's "The Heat Is On" was extended with 4 seconds and Frida's latest hit by that time "To Turn the Stone" appeared in a remixed version 3.24.
+The album entered the German chart on October 17th where it stayed for 12 weeks peaking at #10.
+In Switzerland "I Love ABBA" entered the chart on November 6th, 1983 where it stayed for 3 weeks reaching #14 and in Austria the LP entered the chart on December 1st, 1983 and stayed there for 4 weeks peaking at: 5.

 Greatest Hits Vol. 2 on CD